 There are a few different ways that you can endorse a check.

 - The most common way is to simply sign the back of the check.
-You can also use a stamp or write “For Deposit Only” on the back of the check.
+You can also use a stamp or spell “For Deposit Only” on the back of the check.
 If you are endorsing a check for someone else, you will need to include their name as well as your own.

 - Another way to endorse a check is to include your account number.
 This is often done when you are depositing the check into your bank account.
 By including your account number, you are authorizing the bank to deposit the funds into your account.